mdeanjones/bike-across-america/site/blog/kelly/_posts/2022-11-12-Ending-On-A-High-Note.md

 -Best memory: Sharing a beautiful bottle of wine with Jordan at Grafted Wine Bar in Belleville to celebrate my birthday.

 -Biggest challenge: Battling strong headwinds over the course of all three days we spent in the state.
-It was also very sad and nerve wrecking to bike through East Saint Louis.
+It was also very sad and nerve wracking to bike through East Saint Louis.

 Kentucky: